-Owing to evolution, our brains have evolved to take shortcuts to understand and process this information.
-A cognitive bias refers to these shortcuts.
+Owing to evolution, our brains have learnt taking shortcuts to understand and process this information.
+Cognitive bias refers to these shortcuts.

-Cognitive biases help us to make decisions quicker.
-But their fault lies in the fact that they are often based on hunches and incomplete information.
+Cognitive biases help us make decisions more quickly.
+But, their fault lies in the fact that they are often based on hunches and incomplete information.

 For example, anytime someone hears that 1/10 people could be allergic to something, they always consider themselves to be in the unaffected 9 unless proven otherwise.
-This is the result of a cognitive bias.
+This is the result of cognitive bias.

-Our brains are prone to have a cognitive bias because they help us process information efficiently.
+Our brains are prone to cognitive biases because they help us process information efficiently.
 Without these biases, we’d be spending an unimaginable amount of time trying to make simple decisions.

 We all possess cognitive biases, and they are useful in our everyday lives.
 However, it is essential to understand how false assumptions could influence design decisions.

 And, just like designers might have biases when designing products, users can have them too when using the products.
 Designer’s must design considering this fact.

 Importance of identifying a designer's cognitive bias

 The process of UX design is a long one.
-And given this, there are different stages in the product design process where bias could seep in.
+There are different stages in the design process where bias could seep in.

 For instance, every good project starts with a discovery phase.
-This involves research about the business, its users, competitors, the general market, etc. Here is where designers align their goals with stakeholders.
+This involves research about the business, its users, competitors, the general market, etc. Here is where designers align their goals with that of the stakeholders’.

-Now imagine this.
-If during the UX research phase, you come across a user requesting a certain feature.
-And the same feature was also mentioned by your colleague a few days ago.
-You put the 2 and 2 together and your brain concludes that this feature is important and requested by the majority of the users.
-When in reality that is not the case and you are basing your conclusions on incomplete information.
+Now imagine this, during the UX research phase, you come across a user requesting a certain feature.
+The same feature was also mentioned by your colleague a few days ago.
+You put the 2 and 2 together, and your brain concludes that this feature is important and requested by most users.
+Whereas, in reality, that is not the case, and you are basing your conclusions on incomplete information.